charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 it is sufficient to run a local repository using Docker.

 The recommended method is to use Juju to deploy a Docker registry and use that to serve the required images.
-See the [Docker registry documentation][] for more details.
+See the [Docker registry documentation][registry] for more details.

 Note that if you wish to deploy the registry in the same Juju model (recommended) as